-An organization applying to participate in the CACFP as a new contracting entity (CE) must submit a complete and correct application in order to be considered for approval.
+An organization that applies to participate in the CACFP as a new CE must submit a complete and correct application to be considered for approval.

-If, in reviewing the application, it is determined that the organization has committed a serious deficiency in the application, TDA will initiate action to deny the application and disqualify the organization and any responsible principals and individuals who contributed to the serious deficiency.
+If it is determined that the organization has committed a serious deficiency in the application, TDA will take action to deny the application and disqualify the organization and any responsible principals and individuals who contributed to the serious deficiency.